Image: "Observation of the Sky." Colored engraving published in 1647 in the book

 about what we see

 there.
-Astronomers try to explain what we see in the sky in the
+The desire to explain what we see around us in the simplest way

 By carefully watching the sky, astronomers learn about how the